The MS in Technology Management: A First for Farmingdale's School of Engineering Technology and a First for You

 - Graduates will have knowledge and competency in the field of technology management with an emphasis on engineering technologies.

-- Graduates will have the knowledge and skills necessary to: be imaginative, critical thinkers who uncover problems; ask the right questions and provide logical answers; and apply winning solutions in the practice of technology management.
+- Graduates will have the knowledge and skills necessary to be imaginative, critical thinkers who are able to discover problems and questions, develop logical answers, and apply effective solutions in the practice of technology management.

 - Graduates will have knowledge of ethical behavior in professional positions in all aspects of technology management.